outofcoffee/slack-gateway/README.md

 > Don't forget to save changes after adding scopes.

 Install your app to your workspace.
-This will generate the token you need.
-You'll want to copy the 'OAuth Access Token'.
+This will generate two tokens.

+Copy the 'OAuth Access Token' and set it as the `SLACK_USER_TOKEN`.
 It should look like this:

     xoxp-123456789012-123456789012-123456789012-abcdef1234567890abcdef1234567890

+Copy the 'Bot User OAuth Access Token' and set it as the `SLACK_BOT_TOKEN`.
+It should look like this:

+    xoxb-123456789012-123456789012-abcdef1234567890abcdef1234567890

 Don't forget to invite your app to any existing private channels, using: